franklinhu/finatra-core/README.md

 finatra-core
 ============
 ## Description
-An easy way to embed the popular [Sinatra](http://sinatrarb.com) routing DSL into your Scala framework
+An easy way to embed the popular [Sinatra](http://sinatrarb.com) routing DSL into your Scala web framework

 ## Installation